mmp2/manifold-learning-examples/aspect-ratio-plots/README.md

 > **Notes: (SwissRoll) _ (rectangle)**: Refers to SwissRoll data, deformed by the algorithm into a rectangular shape.
 Algorithms not included

 These conventions help identify the dataset, algorithm, and specific features used in each plot.

+## Special Notification:
+- There are many figs in this directory create from unknown person 3 years ago, those figs contain problems
+- The **V0,V1** eigen vector of spectral embedding of circle none - circle property, which is unexpected